 One representative may represent several shareholders; however, he/she must possess authorisations from every shareholder represented by him/her, either in the form of a notarised deed or a private document of full probative force.
-If several proxies are indicated in one authorisation, then it must be specified that, under the authorisation, each proxy may exercise his/her right of representation independently, as each shareholder may only have one representative.
+If several proxies are indicated in one authorisation, then it must be specified that, under the authorisation, each proxy may exercise his/her right of representation independently.
+If one shareholder is represented by several proxies, they may not vote or make statements differently from each other.

-The authorisation shall be valid with respect to one general meeting, or for the time specified therein, but at most for twelve months.
-The validity of the authorisation shall extend to any continuation of a suspended general Meeting, as well as to any general meeting re-convened due to the lack of a quorum.
+The letter of proxy may be issued as valid for one or more general meetings, or for an indefinite or definite period of time.
+The validity of the authorisation shall only extend to any continuation of a suspended general meeting, or to a general meeting reconvened due to a lack of quorum (see section VII - Reconvened General Meeting) if there is a specific instruction to such effect.

 If a shareholder is represented at the General Meeting by its lawful representative (e.g. chief executive, managing director, mayor, etc.), the court or company court document evidencing the right of representation - in its original form, or in the form of a copy certified as authentic by a notary public, issued not more than 30 days previously - or a certificate regarding the election of the mayor, as the case may be, must be presented at the venue of the General Meeting.
-In the case of providing evidence of the existence of companies (and other organisations) registered abroad and of the right to represent the entity issuing the authorisation, it is essential that the foreign document shall be issued by a certified public records body or that these facts shall be attested by a notary public.
+When providing evidence of the existence of companies (and other organisations) registered abroad, and of the right to represent the entity issuing the authorisation, it is essential that the foreign document be issued by a certified public records body or that these facts be attested by a notary public.